leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 ![](assets/15-interpolated-smooth.png)

-But we leave this for another day.
+But we leave that for another day.

 Let's go back to our planar surface as that's the norm for our shapes.
 To demonstrate the modulation we add a simple Gauss distribution.